catalyst/catalystcloud-orchestration/nextcloud/Readme.md

+# Nextcloud

 This directory contains the terraform and heat scripts for running Nextcloud.

 Nextcloud is a free and open source suite of client-server software which manages the creation and hosting of files.
 It is becoming a popular alternative to similar software such as Dropbox and Google Drive.

+**It is highly recommended you start the Nextcloud container with a volume otherwise you will lose all your data should you destroy or reboot the instance**

 To run terraform and create a Nextcloud instance **with an existing volume:**